Whitney Avalon: Appearance in other media

-Avalon graduated summa cum laude from Brandeis University in 2003 with a B.A. in Theater Arts.
-She is a working actress in television, theater, and commercials.
+Avalon is a working actress in television, theater, and commercials.
 In 2013, she played the mom in the controversial Cheerios commercial "Just Checking", featuring an interracial family.
-She has appeared in television series such as Speechless, Outlaw, The Big Bang Theory, Days of Our Lives, Monday Mornings, Girl Meets World, Love That Girl!, and Jane the Virgin.
+She has appeared in television series such as St. Denis Medical, Speechless, Outlaw, The Big Bang Theory, Days of Our Lives, Monday Mornings, Girl Meets World, Love That Girl!, and Jane the Virgin.
 She played Mary Shelley in Edgar Allan Poe's Murder Mystery Dinner Party and was a series regular in Hyperlinked, a YouTube Premium series distributed by Disney.

+As of 2025, Avalon is a songwriter for the Disney Channel animated series Phineas and Ferb.